Programs and events

 This challenge changes each year, and teams are not permitted to use any robot part they built prior to this being released – so they have to start building a new robot every year.
 Adding to the challenge, teams are required to complete the building of their robots by mid-February, giving them just about six weeks to brainstorm, design, prototype, build, program and learn to drive a robot.
 The robots themselves are up to 6 ft.
 (2 meters) tall and weigh as much as 120 lbs (50 kgs).

 Students will travel to Sydney to compete in the FIRST Robotic Competition middle of March 2018.
 A cost of $1500 per student will be required to cover flights, accommodation and administration for this trip.

-The Indigenous Australian Engineering Summer School (IAESS) is an annual event, established by Engineering Aid Australia (a non-profit organisation) and funded by their sponsors and donors.
+The Indigenous Australian Engineering School (IAES) is an annual event, established by Engineering Aid Australia (a non-profit organisation), funded by their sponsors and donors.

 Your experience will include on-campus activities and off campus visits to industry sites.